 Lack of volume (no pun intended) aside, it’s likely that Prime members will gladly stream tunes through the new service if they’re already shopping on Amazon’s mobile versions.
 It’s like supermarket Muzak that doesn’t suck.

-The post Amazon Prime Music Launches With Modest Catalog appeared first on SoundCTRL.
+The post Amazon Prime Music Launches With Modest Catalog appeared first on SoundCtrl.

 ]]>